big-unibo/llm4dfm-develop/README.md

   - `generate -- boolean, enable image generation`
   - `format -- the image export format`
 - `show_graph -- boolean, enable graph visualization`
+- `dag_graph  -- boolean, if true avoid auto dependency visualization, enabling DAG visualization, and color nodes differently in case of auto dependencies`
+- `table_names  -- boolean, if true table names are considered for comparing, and node attributes are shown with table name otherwise they aren't considered and tables names are not shown in DAG`

 ##### Run the project